dsc-courses/dsc10-2022-fa/pair-programming.md

 ---
 layout: page
-title: Pair Programming
+title: 👯 Pair Programming Guidelines
 description: >-
     Information about the practice of pair programming.
 nav_exclude: true
 ---

-# Pair Programming Guidelines 👯
+# 👯 Pair Programming Guidelines
 {:.no_toc}

 ## Table of contents